launchdarkly/dotnet-server-sdk-consul/README.md

 ## Signing

-The published version of this assembly is strong-named.
+The published version of this assembly is digitally signed with Authenticode and [strong-named](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/strong-named-assemblies).
 Building the code locally in the default Debug configuration does not use strong-naming and does not require a key file.

-## Development notes
+## Contributing

-This project imports the `dotnet-base` and `dotnet-server-sdk-shared-tests` repositories as subtrees.
-See the `README.md` file in each of those directories for more information.

-To run unit tests, you must have a local Consul server.
-More information [here](https://learn.hashicorp.com/consul/getting-started/install).

-Releases are done using the release script in `dotnet-base`.
-Since the published package includes a .NET Framework 4.5 build, the release must be done from Windows.
+We encourage pull requests and other contributions from the community.
+Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this project.

 ## About LaunchDarkly